jecki/DHParser/examples/LaTeX/grammar_tests/REPORT/03_test_environment.md

         )
         (sequence
             (paragraph
-                (text_element
                 (text
                     "A generic block element is a block element" "that is unknown to DHParser."
                 )
             )
-            )
             (paragraph
-                (text_element
                 (text
                     "Unknown begin-end-structures are always"
                     "considered as block elements and not"
                     "as inline elements."
-                    )
                 )
                 (:Whitespace
                     ""